SallyZ12/portfolios/README.md

 You will be able to see the top 10 Transactions by Par among all Companies.
 You will be able to select all Credits in a specific State regardless of Company.

-Instructions:
+Instructions for the Javascript Components only (JS sections are identified with AJAX or AJAX Response):

 1. Register and if previously registered, Log In.
-You many also Log In using your Github credentials.
+You may also Log In using your Github credentials.
-2. Once registered/logged in you are taken to your Company page where you can Edit your information.
+2. Once registered/logged in you are taken to your Exposure Index page.
-3. From the Company Page you have access to a variety of links -- the first thing you want to do is add a credit by selecting the link "Select An Existing Credit or Create A New Credit".
-4. If you do not have any credits in your Portfolio then you will enter the information required for a new Credit.
-5. Once a Credit is associated with a Company, to add a new Transaction select the Link for All Exposures.
-Select the link for the Company in that specific exposure and you are taken to the screen to see only that Exposure and any Transactions that exist.
-6. From this Company Exposure screen you may (1) Edit the Exposure (limit and/or rating)(2) select to add a new Transaction, or (3) select the company link and be taken to the Company show page.
-7. To edit a Credit, select the link for Credits by that Company, Select the link of the Credit Name and then Edit.
+3. To see a list of exposures, select "Select For All Exposures"
+4. Select a Company Link to be taken to Exposure Show Page, where you can select:

+  a.
+Show Exposure,
+  b.
+Exposure Transaction List, and
+  c.
+AJAX - Add New Transaction

+5. To Create a New Credit associated with an Exposure, Select "All [company] Credits Link", you'll be taken to the Credit Index page and select "AJAX - Add Existing or Create a New Credit" link.
+Follow the form.

+6. You may also select "All Credits" to see the AJAX response of all Credits.
+7. To navigate to Credit Show page, select the "Credit Name" link.
+8. To use the power of JS and to scroll through all Credits while staying on the same page, select "AJAX- Next Credit All Companies" link.

+The instructions above complete the added Javascript to the Rails application.

 Things to Know:
 1. There are 2 different categories of ratings.